mozilla/extension-workshop/src/content/documentation/develop/getting-started-with-web-ext.md

 ### Automatic discovery of configuration files

-`web-ext` will load existing configuration files in the following order:
+`web-ext` loads configuration files in the following order:

 - A config file named `.web-ext-config.js` in your home directory, for example:
   - On Windows: `C:\Users\<username>\.web-ext-config.js`